Divye2401/Data-Parallelism-Analysis/README.md

 # Big Data Analytics with Parallelism Techniques

-In this programming assignment, you will perform several big data analytics tasks using different parallelism techniques, including multi-threading, multi-processing, and MPI (Message Passing Interface).
+This project involves data analytics tasks using different parallelism techniques, including multi-threading, multi-processing, and MPI (Message Passing Interface).
 The goal is to divide the problem into smaller chunks and process them concurrently and in parallel.

 ## Overview